Are our smart meters getting smart fast enough to help us cope with the transition to sustainable energy? Image: REUTERS/Mike Blake

 Initial results of this study are suggesting blockchain can facilitate the decentralized electricity markets that create more grid flexibility – as long as we have enough decentralized computational power to support the market.

-If everyone – DSO, consumer, our kids and grandkids – will benefit from this development, then who is responsible for installing the decentralized computational power?
+If everyone – DSO, consumers, our kids and grandkids – will benefit from this development, then who is responsible for installing the decentralized computational power?
 Energy providers?
 DSOs?
 Municipalities?
-If we want to scale up this critical grid-flexibility solution quickly, while researchers test the technology behind P2P markets, policymakers need to consider this question.
+If we want to scale up this critical smart meters grid-flexibility solution quickly, while researchers test the technology behind P2P markets, policymakers need to consider this question.